Public Service Enterprise Group (NYSE:PEG) Releases FY 2021 Earnings Guidance

 Public Service Enterprise Group (NYSE:PEG) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $3.500-$3.650 for the period, compared to the Thomson Reuters consensus estimate of $3.470.
 The company issued revenue guidance of -.

 The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Wednesday, September 8th will be paid a $0.51 dividend.
+Shareholders of record on Wednesday, September 8th will be given a $0.51 dividend.
+This represents a $2.04 annualized dividend and a yield of 3.18%.
 The ex-dividend date is Tuesday, September 7th.
-This represents a $2.04 dividend on an annualized basis and a yield of 3.18%.
-Public Service Enterprise Group’s dividend payout ratio is presently 59.48%.
+Public Service Enterprise Group’s dividend payout ratio (DPR) is presently 59.48%.

 Public Service Enterprise Group Company Profile